SorkinType/SASchoolHand/fontbakery/fontbakery-report.md

 	- Glyph name: uni013B	Expected: 2

-	- Glyph name: uni013C	Expected: 2

 	- Glyph name: uni0145	Expected: 2

-	- Glyph name: uni0146	Expected: 2

 	- Glyph name: uni0156	Expected: 3

-	- Glyph name: uni0157	Expected: 2

 	- Glyph name: uni0218	Expected: 2

-	- Glyph name: uni0219	Expected: 2

 	- Glyph name: uni021A	Expected: 2

-	- Glyph name: uni021B	Expected: 2

-	- Glyph name: uni0237	Expected: 1

-	- Glyph name: uni0302	Expected: 1

-	- Glyph name: uni0304	Expected: 1

-	- Glyph name: uni0306	Expected: 1

-	- Glyph name: uni0307	Expected: 1

-	- Glyph name: uni0308	Expected: 2

-	- Glyph name: uni030A	Expected: 2

-	- Glyph name: uni030B	Expected: 2

-	- Glyph name: uni030C	Expected: 1

-	- Glyph name: uni0312	Expected: 1

-	- Glyph name: uni0326	Expected: 1

-	- Glyph name: uni0327	Expected: 1

-	- Glyph name: uni0328	Expected: 1

 	- Glyph name: uni1E9E	Expected: 1

-	- Glyph name: uogonek	Expected: 1

-	- Glyph name: uring	Expected: 3

-	- Glyph name: wacute	Expected: 2

-	- Glyph name: wcircumflex	Expected: 2

-	- Glyph name: wdieresis	Expected: 3

-	- Glyph name: yacute	Expected: 2

-	- Glyph name: ycircumflex	Expected: 2

-	- Glyph name: ydieresis	Expected: 3

-	- Glyph name: zacute	Expected: 2

-	- Glyph name: zcaron	Expected: 2

-	- Glyph name: zdotaccent	Expected: 2
  [code: no-contour]
+* ⚠ **WARN** This check inspects the glyph outlines and detects the total number of contours in each of them.
+The expected values are infered from the typical ammounts of contours observed in a large collection of reference font families.
+The divergences listed below may simply indicate a significantly different design on some of your glyphs.
+On the other hand, some of these may flag actual bugs in the font such as glyphs mapped to an incorrect codepoint.
+Please consider reviewing the design and codepoint assignment of these to make sure they are correct.

+The following glyphs do not have the recommended number of contours:

+	- Glyph name: aogonek	Contours detected: 3	Expected: 2

+	- Glyph name: eogonek	Contours detected: 3	Expected: 2

+	- Glyph name: uogonek	Contours detected: 2	Expected: 1

+	- Glyph name: aogonek	Contours detected: 3	Expected: 2

+	- Glyph name: eogonek	Contours detected: 3	Expected: 2

+	- Glyph name: uogonek	Contours detected: 2	Expected: 1
+ [code: contour-count]
 </div></details><details><summary>🔥 <b>FAIL:</b> Checking post.italicAngle value. (derived from com.google.fonts/check/italic_angle) (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/post.html#com.google.fonts/check/italic_angle">com.google.fonts/check/italic_angle</a>)</summary><div>